bdgiffin/pygame-tutorials/README.md

 9. Loading and playing music and sounds from external files (.wav, .mp3, .ogg)
 10. Packaging and distributing your game in a playable web-based format

 The final example demonstrates how to use [pygbag](https://pygame-web.github.io/wiki/pygbag/) to convert games developed using pygame into web-based applications playable in most modern browsers (Firefox, Chrome, Safari, etc.).
-The following [playable demonstration](https://bdgiffin.github.io/pygame-tutorials/) serves as an example.
+The following [playable demonstration](https://bdgiffin.github.io/pygame-tutorials/) serves as an example (NOTE: music does not appear to play correctly in Safari browsers; try Firefox, instead.)